Han River (Guangdong)

 The Han River (韓江 (韩江, Hán Jiāng)) is a river in southeast China.
-It is located mainly in eastern Guangdong province and has a total length of 410 km.
+It is located mainly in eastern Guangdong and has a total length of 410 km.
 The river is combined with two main tributary rivers, Mei River and Ting River, at Sanheba (三河坝), Dabu County.
 Han River flows south through the Han River Delta entering the South China Sea at Chenghai District and Longhu District of Shantou.
 The Teochew people refer to the river as "the Mother River".

 The river is named after Han Yu, a writer, poet and government official of the Tang dynasty, in honor of his contribution to Chaoshan.
 It was originally named as E Xi (恶溪 (惡溪, ferocious river)) before Han Yu's exile to Chaozhou.
-The river became pacific under Han's river regulation and named after him after his departure.
+The river became calm under Han's river regulation project.
+To remember him, the locals rename the river to Han River after his departure.